Planned Diffusion: Planned Diffusion

 \textbf{Variable Length Denoising.} Typically, diffusion models are configured to generate given a fixed number of denoising steps.
 Generation quality increases and speed decreases with the number of steps.
 Unlike vanilla diffusion, planned diffusion does not generate a predetermined number of tokens, so the number of denoising steps cannot be fixed.
 We define a parameter $r$ called the \textit{steps ratio}.
 Given a generation length $|x|$, the number of denoising steps will be $s= r * |x|$.
-Note that for a plan $z$ and multiple diffusion spans $x(k)$ for $k\in\{1,..., b(z)\}$, the step ratio is defined as $s= r * \max_k l_k(z)$.
-The number of denoising steps depends only on the length of the longest span, because spans are denoised in parallel.
+For a plan $z$ and multiple diffusion chunks lengths $l_1,..., l_K$, the step ratio is defined as $s= r * \max_k l_k$.
+The number of denoising steps depends only on the length of the longest chunk, because tokens in each chunk are denoised in parallel to other chunks.
 Higher step ratio corresponds to higher quality and slower generation, while lower step ratio leads to faster generation but worse quality.